-- Leave master bus compression on your mix as it’s part of your sound but remove any limiters on the master bus.
+4. Leave master bus compression on your mix if it’s part of your sound but be sure to remove any limiters as they are part of the mastering process.

 5. If you are exporting stems - sub-mixes of your drums, bass, keyboards, vocals etc, make sure they all have the same start point, sample rate, bit depth and file format.